aussieaddons/plugin.video.abc_iview/README.markdown

 HTTPS streaming support is still new, but is probably more reliable and recommended.
 You can switch your streaming method from the addon settings.

-This plugin wouldn't be possible without the great work on python-iview from Jeremy Visser. https://jeremy.visser.name/2009/08/python-iview/
+This addon wouldn't be possible without the great work on python-iview from Jeremy Visser. https://jeremy.visser.name/2009/08/python-iview/